 At his appointment in the 1995, Defense Secretary William Cohen presented the CBRN terrorist threat as the strategic threat to the United States in the twenty-first century, referring primarily to nuclear terrorism, although, most of the analyzes and researchers, considered the threat to "high risk" but with "very low probability".

-After the fall of Communism in the Soviet Union, there was concern that the huge national infrastructure, which included nuclear submarines, bombs and missiles could fall into the hands of terrorists.
-This does not happen in real life for several reasons.
-There was a US-Russia agreement, and most nuclear materials, including uranium and plutonium, were put under control, while now independent countries like Kazakhstan and Ukraine sold their nuclear weapons, dismantled, to the United States.
+After the fall of Communism, in the Soviet Union, there was concern that the huge national infrastructure, which included nuclear submarines, bombs and missiles, could fall into the hands of terrorists.
+This doesn't happen in real life for several reasons.
+There was a US-Russia agreement and most nuclear materials, including uranium and plutonium, were brought under control, while now independent countries like Kazakhstan and Ukraine sold their decommissioned nuclear weapons to the United States.

 At the time it was rumored that Osama bin Laden wanted to buy twenty nuclear bombs from Kazakhstan.
-It was a blatant lie: the Russian government quickly understood the risks to society and its interests and took steps to strengthen the security and defense of nuclear infrastructure, including the formation of special forces in order to defend the facilities.
-The police and security services in Russia, but also in the West, as in Germany or Switzerland, therefore acted against sellers - or buyers - of nuclear materials and arrested them before anything serious could happen.
-These operations were publicized to discourage others, criminals and terrorists, and not to be involved in such agreements.
+It was a blatant lie: the Russian government quickly understood the risks to society and its own interests and took steps to strengthen the security and defense of nuclear infrastructure, including the training of special forces to defend the plants.
+The police and security services in Russia, but also in the West, such as in Germany or Switzerland, therefore took action against sellers - or buyers - of nuclear materials and arrested them before anything serious could happen.
+These operations were advertised to deter others, criminals and terrorists, and not get involved in such deals.

 Nuclear terrorism is still considered a very serious threat because such an event could endanger the very fabric of democratic societies, with enormous social and political consequences.
 For this reason, in the United States there is a very strict control of the flow of containers from abroad and every import from foreign ports must be controlled according to US customs rules and protocols, in order to minimize the risk that a device nuclear power can smuggle into United States territory.

-According to the US Commission on WMD (Weapon of Mass Destruction) proliferation and terrorism prevention, 2008% of terrorist experts interviewed "considered Pakistan, the country most at risk of transferring nuclear technology know-how to terrorists in the next three to five years. " Is this country still a threat?
+In 2008, according to the US Commission on the Prevention of Proliferation and Terrorism of WMD (Weapon of Mass Destruction), 74% of the terrorism experts interviewed "considered Pakistan, the country most at risk of transfer of know-how of nuclear technology. to terrorists in the next three to five years. " Is this country still a threat?